 Friendship is essential in intimacy.
 Because friendship, if you think about it, is the building block of our lives.

-We get to know people and become good friends with someone, whether it’s in a romantic relationship or even a platonic friendship, by establishing a sense of intimacy.
+Establishing a sense of intimacy allows us to get to know people and become good friends with them, whether in a romantic relationship or a platonic friendship.

-Let’s start at the beginning, how do we build that emotional intimacy?
-When you meet someone and like them, no matter whether it’s romantic or platonic, you want to spend time with that person.
-They are interesting!
-You get to know them over time.
+Let’s start at the beginning: How do we build emotional intimacy?
+When you meet someone and like them, whether romantic or platonic, you want to spend time with them.
+They are interesting, and you get to know them over time.

 First, you’re talking about surface topics.
 Then you start to share a little bit more about yourself and then the other person shares a little bit more.